- An organization should evaluate its needs before determining whether to use SharePoint or OneDrive for its business functions.

 Microsoft offers consumer and enterprise versions of OneDrive.
 While OneDrive for Business uses some SharePoint technology behind the scenes, its major focus is with document storage and collaboration.

-As Microsoft explains on the OneDrive for Business site, the service is geared for file sharing, backup, and collaboration.
+As Microsoft explains on the OneDrive for Business site, the service is geared for file sharing, backup and collaboration.
 When a team's files are in OneDrive, they can be accessed and worked on via Windows, Mac, iOS or Android.

 Many of the features have caught up with Google Docs, such as real-time collaboration and chat.
 Beyond the day-to-day workflow, a major concern for business is security.
 Microsoft outlines its policy for encryption of data in transit and at rest (this also applies to SharePoint).
 This is a key piece of documentation to review to ensure this will suffice with your organization's needs.

 OneDrive's major strength is in how it enables a team to work simultaneously on files and keep all items saved – much like the functionality made popular by Google Docs.
 It makes OneDrive a more competitive offering compared to popular alternatives like Dropbox.

 Microsoft explains that SharePoint is "your mobile, intelligent intranet."
 SharePoint goes beyond OneDrive in that it can be the backbone for many different functions within a company.
 Those that want an intranet for team collaboration or ordered groups of files may wish to use SharePoint.
 Most organizations use SharePoint to create websites.
 It can be used as a secure place to store, share, organize and access information from any device.

-While file sharing is also the domain of OneDrive, some administrators may prefer the granular controls and user access settings that are possible with SharePoint.
-Additionally, companies that want an on-premise solution – or wish to use SharePoint as the backbone for building their own applications, a CMS for internal publishing, or other services – may want to further explore the capabilities of SharePoint.
+While file sharing is also the domain of OneDrive, some administrators prefer the granular controls and user access settings that are possible with SharePoint.
+Additionally, companies that want an on-premises solution – or wish to use SharePoint as the backbone for building their own applications, a CMS for internal publishing, or other services – may want to further explore the capabilities of SharePoint.
 Savvy teams can use it to power a considerable amount of work.

 As you dig deeper into the capabilities of both SharePoint and OneDrive, you'll find there's much flexibility for IT departments that want to host their own solutions or create custom services.
 For most, some combination of both OneDrive and SharePoint will be the best working solution.